n3rada/n3rada/README.md

 ## 📦 Toolbox

+A condensed mix of interesting, even indispensable tools

 ###  Your RCE Companion

 Try [toboggan](https://github.com/n3rada/toboggan.git) once and you will never want anything else for RCE during security assessments!
 It automatically adapts to diverse Linux environments (including AS/400) through intelligent binary detection (BusyBox, custom paths) and provides built-in actions for file transfers and post-exploitation tasks.